t4magoro/Birthday-app/README.md

 # 💖 Personalized Interactive Birthday Web App 💖
-Dear my beloved girl  this is my first time learning front end web developement and i wish to present my first project to my you, i hope you can see my effort later in the future, but for now this is all i can do, i hope in the future i can develop my skill even further and contribute my skill to the society but for now, i present to you this project from all of my heart
+Dear my beloved girl  this is my first time learning front end web developement and i wish to present my first project to you, i hope you can see my effort later in the future, but for now this is all i can do, i hope in the future i can develop my skill even further and contribute my skill to the society, but for now, i present to you this project from all of my heart

 ---